ruuda/blog/posts/a-different-perspective-on-amms.md

 the transaction fails.
-I think the intent of the max slippage was just that: to limit slippage at busy times, when the price can change slightly due to other swaps executing before yours.
+I think the intent of the max slippage was just that: to limit slippage at busy times, when the price can change due to other swaps executing before yours.

 All was well for a while,
 until miners discovered _miner extractable value_